Unidata/netcdf-java/gradle/README.md

 ## Testing

-There are three flavors of test tasks supported by this build system.
+There are four flavors of test tasks supported by this build system.

 1. test
 2. extendedTests
+3. slowTests
-3. specialTests
+4. specialTests

 The `test` task do not rely on having access to any special data or resources.
 These tests should run on any system by anyone with a copy of the repository.
+If a test class or method is not annotated with a category, the `test` task will run it.

-The `extendedTest` task only runs tests annotated with certain categories, such as those marked as `Slow`.
+The `extendedTest` task only runs tests annotated with certain categories:
+* `NeedsCdmUnitTest`
+* `NeedsExternalResource`
+* `NotPullRequest`
-Additionally, many of these tests need to have access to a special set of test data.
+Tests marked with `NeedsCdmUnitTest` need to have access to a special set of test data.
 These data are openly accessible and can be obtained by using `rsync`.
 See https://github.com/unidata/thredds-test-data for more details.
 For more information about which test categories are included, see `buildSrc/src/main/kotlin/cdm.java-conventions.gradle.kts`.

+The `slowTest` task only runs tests annotated specifically with `Slow`.
+Like the `extendedTest` tests, `slowTest` tests sometimes need access to the special set of test data.

 `specialTests` require access to resources only available to Unidata employees, such as the internal UCAR network.
+Currently, only tests marked with `NeedsUcarNetwork` fall into this special situation.
 Very few tests are annotated with this category.
 Don't feel bad about not running them.
 We don't like this restriction either.